"You're entitled to your own opinion, but you're not entitled to your own facts."

 -- Former U.S. Drug Czar Barry McCaffrey

-I am pleased and honored to announce that the Baker Institute of Public Policy has undertaken a project to update and host a lot of the work I have done on this site.
+Meanwhile, the Baker Institute of Public Policy has undertaken a project to update and host a lot of the work I have done on this site.
 As the data are updated, I will put links on the pertinent pages here to direct people to the updated data on the Baker Institute site.
 In addition I have been invited to join the institute as a non-resident Contributing Expert in their Drug Policy Program, in which capacity I will continue to add to my own body of work, as well as contributing to theirs.
 An issue brief concerning the work is available here.

 The full contents of this site will remain in place until all of the appropriate work is transferred, and remains available in perpetuity via the "Internet Wayback Machine."